jpcsp/jpcsp/documents/README.txt

 	For best results run replays in the same game the capture was taken in.

+* Memory Viewer:
+Displays the current's application raw RAM memory.

+* Image Viewer:
+Displays images directly loaded from the VRAM.

+* VFPU Registers:
+Contains internal information on VFPU oprations.

-- Instruction Counter:
+* Instruction Counter:
 Lists all instructions and their frequency for the currently loaded program.

-- File IO Logger:
+* File IO Logger:
 Shows all IO activity.
 Useful for developers to make sure they are reading files once only and as quickly as possible.
 It can also tell you if you have forgotten to close a file handle.
-This logger will need enabling from the Settings dialog.

-- ELF Header Information:
+* ELF Header Information:
-Shows the ELF headers.
+Shows ELF section and program headers parsed from the application's main boot file.

 - Profiler:
 The profiler is a method used by JPCSP to analyse repeated code sequences in order to allow further optimization.
-If you wish, you can turn this feature on in the "Settings".
+If you wish, you can turn this feature on under "Options" > "Configuration" > "General".
 The data will be saved for a certain application after closing the emulator.
+Use "Reset Profiler Information" under "Debug" to clear the saved data.

 - ISO contents: